 Orthodontics and Braces

 What is orthodontics?Orthodontics is the dental specialty that focuses on the development, prevention, and correction of irregularities of the teeth, bite, and jaws.
 Orthodontists also have specialized training in facial abnormalities and disorders of the jaw.
-A parent may consult an orthodontist after receiving a referral from their adolescent's general dentist.
-However, the American Dental Association recommends that every adolescent receive an orthodontic evaluation by the age of 7.
+A parent may consult an orthodontist after receiving a referral from their child's general dentist.
+However, the American Dental Association recommends that every child receive an orthodontic evaluation by the age of seven.

 Why choose orthodontic treatment?Any orthodontic problem may be classified as a malocclusion, or "bad bite."
 The following problems may be helped or minimized with proper orthodontic treatment:

 - missing teeth